OpenDSA/OpenDSA/RST/en/PL/FP8.rst

 <https://research.google.com/archive/mapreduce.html>`_ describing a
 paradigm for distributed computation that has come to be called **MapReduce**.
-It illustrated the influence of functional programming on the way in which Google organinzed computational work that could be parallelized on distributed clusters of computer.
+It illustrated the influence of functional programming on the way in which Google organized computational work that could be parallelized on distributed clusters of computer.

 The essence of Dean and Ghemawat's idea was to define a *mapping